 J.D.
 Cuban

-In turn both players hit their third shots off the tee.
-Mickelson eventually made double-bogey 6, but still won when Lickliter three-putted from eight feet for a triple.
+Since you can't declare a found ball "lost," both players hit their third shots off the tee.
+Mickelson eventually made a double-bogey 6 but still won the event in a three-way playoff with Lickliter and Davis Love III.

 Interestingly, there was a time when the Rules of Golf allowed a player to declare a ball lost without searching for it, but the latest edition of the book is very clear about what is lost and what isn't.